percona/k8spsmdb-docs/docs/backups-restore-to-new-cluster.md

     1. Set appropriate keys in the [deploy/backup/restore.yaml](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/backup/restore.yaml) file.

-        * set `spec.clusterName` key to the name of the target cluster to restore the backup on,
+        * set `spec.clusterName` key to the name of the target cluster to restore the backup on

         * put additional restoration parameters to the `pitr` section:

+            * `type` key can be equal to one of the following options

+                * `date` - roll back to specific date
+                * `latest` - recover to the latest possible transaction

+            * `date` key is used with `type=date` option and contains value in datetime format

+        * set `spec.backupSource` subsection to point on the appropriate cloud storage.
+For S3-compatible storage this`backupSource` subsection should contain a `destination` key equal to the s3 bucket with a special `s3://` prefix, followed by necessary S3 configuration keys, same as in `deploy/cr.yaml` file:

             ```yaml
-            ...
+            apiVersion: psmdb.percona.com/v1
+            kind: PerconaServerMongoDBRestore
+            metadata:
+              name: restore1
             spec:
               clusterName: my-cluster-name
               pitr:
                 type: date
                 date: YYYY-MM-DD hh:mm:ss
-            ```

-        * set `spec.backupSource` subsection instead of `spec.backupName` field
-            to point on the appropriate S3-compatible storage.
-This `backupSource` subsection should contain a `destination` key equal to the s3 bucket with a special `s3://` prefix, followed by necessary S3 configuration keys, same as in `deploy/cr.yaml` file:

-            ```yaml
-            ...
             backupSource:
               destination: s3://S3-BUCKET-NAME/BACKUP-NAME
               s3: